G-Suman/G-Suman/README.md

 ## 🌱 Current Learning Goals

--  Deep Dive into react , TypeScript and Postgress.
+-  Deep Dive into React , TypeScript and Postgress.
 - Explore Solana and Web-3.
 - Technical Writing and Contribution to Community.